 - (1)7th Street Murals

 - 2 Arkansas Heritage Office

 - 3 Statehouse Convention Center

 - (4)First Security Amphitheater

 - (5)Witt Stephen's Jr. Central Arkansas Nature Center

 - 6 W. E. Clark Presidential Park Wetlands

 - (7)Clinton School of Public Service

 - (8) Lyon College Schools of Veterinary Medicine & Dentistry

 - (9) UALR W. H. Bowen School of Law

-- (10) MacArthur Museum of Arkansas Military History
+- MacArthur Museum of Arkansas Military History (10)

 - Little Rock Technology Park (11)

 - (12) US District Court House

 - Dunbar Community Center & Garden (13)

 Downtown is home to some of Little Rock and Arkansas' most important historic destinations, including the Arkansas State Capitol, the Old State House, the Historic Arkansas Museum, and Little Rock Central High School.
 The core of the city also contains key institutions, including Arkansas Children's Hospital, Philander Smith College, the US Federal Courthouse, the Little Rock Tech Park, the Clinton School of Public Service, and the UALR Bowen School of Law.
-Additionally, Downtown contains several cultural and entertainment destinations, including the William J. Clinton Library and Presidential Museum, the Arkansas Museum of Fine Arts, the Mosaic Templars Cultural Center, the Museum of Discovery, Robinson Auditorium, and First Security Amphitheater.
+Additionally, Downtown contains several cultural and entertainment destinations, including the William J. Clinton Library and Presidential Museum, the Arkansas Museum of Fine Arts, the Mosaic Templars Cultural Center, the Museum of Discovery, the Arkansas Reperatory Theater, Robinson Auditorium, and First Security Amphitheater.
 These are all tremendous assets for Downtown to celebrate and build upon in the future.

 Although Downtown is blessed with the largest consolidated collection of cultural and historical assets in the state, many are disconnected from each other.
 Enhancing connectivity between these assets through improved infrastructure and transit will improve the experience for those visiting downtown while also driving innovation and collaboration amongst these entities.
+It will also enhance Downtown as a destination and common ground for all of Little Rock's many diverse communities.